 At Mr X Stitch we love to review textile art and embroidery books for you.
 There are so many great books to discover, packed with needlework inspiration and textile techniques, so we dive into each book to find out what’s good, what’s bad and let you know why you should pick it up.

-Today we will be reviewing Sewing For The Soul: Simple sewing patterns and recipes to lift the spirits, written by Jules Fallon……
+Today in “Lets Book” we are reviewing Sewing For The Soul: Simple Sewing Patterns and Recipes to Lift the Spirits written by Jules Fallon.

 About The Author